 Satellites circulating closer to the earth (low earth orbit ranges from about 160 to 2000 km above earth) allow for better web performance, cover wide areas and enable affordable broadband access.
 Small, low-cost user terminals communicate with satellites and deliver LTE, 3G and WiFi to the surrounding areas.

-Cons: A big network of satellites launched in the orbit is necessary to cover wide areas/most of the planet.
+- Cons: A big network of satellites launched in the orbit is necessary to cover wide areas/most of the planet.
 This in turn produces high costs for the supplying companies, also in terms of the controlling by the necessary ground stations of non-stationary flying satellites.

 Internet balloons are sent up 20 km into the stratosphere.
 Specific software moves them up or down to find the right winds to direct them into position.
 Each balloon beams an internet connection down to antennas on the ground.

 LiFi is a bidirectional, high-speed wireless communication technology.
 It uses visible light communication or infra-red and near ultraviolet (instead of radio frequency waves) spectrum.
 Light from light-emitting diodes (LEDs) serve as a medium to deliver communication.
 PureLiFi demonstrated the first commercially available LiFi system, the Li-1st.
 There are now a number of companies developing this technology.

-Pros: LiFi is 100 times faster than WiFi, reaching speeds of 224 Gbps.
+- Pros: LiFi is 100 times faster than WiFi, reaching speeds of 224 Gbps.
 The technology is useful in electromagnetic sensitive areas such as in aircraft cabins, hospitals and nuclear power plants without causing electromagnetic interference.
 Additionally, LiFi is expected to be ten times cheaper than WiFi.